 “Changes are inevitable and not always controllable.

 What can be controlled is how you manage,

 react to and work through the change process.”

 – Kelly A. Morgan

-The automotive industry, which is guided by IATF 16949:2016 and ISO 9001, had decided they couldn’t wait for an update to ISO 9001:2015, and have been working on changes to IATF 16949®.
+The automotive industry, which is guided by IATF 16949:2016 and ISO 9001, had decided they couldn’t wait for an update to ISO 9001:2015 and have been working on changes to IATF 16949®.
 It was announced last year by the IAOB® that January 2024 was the targeted publication date of the revised automotive standard.
 It will incorporate the Sanctioned Interpretations and possibly incorporate universal CSRs if all 10 member manufacturers can consolidate them.
 The committee will also look at the digitalization of the QMS and its benefits.
-The aerospace industry has also begun its 5-year review of the AS9100 series, which incorporate ISO 9001 into their standards.
+The aerospace industry has also begun its 5-year review of the AS9100 series, which incorporates ISO 9001 into its standards.

 The change process is long.
-We are still a few years away from an ISO 9001 revision being published, possibly in 2025 or 2026, and then companies have 3 years to upgrade to the newest release.
+We are still a few years away from an ISO 9001 revision being published, possibly in 2025 or 2026, and then companies have three years to upgrade to the newest release.
 It will be interesting to see what impact (if any) the ISO 9001 changes will have on the other standards.
 SimpleQuE’s industry experts will be monitoring the changes and publishing the information in our blog to keep you up-to-date on the revisions.